fdu/Neo_FreeRunner_Buildroot/README.md

 ## Changelog

 * next
-  * Switched to Linux 2.6.34 from SHR
+  * Switched to Linux 2.6.39 from SHR
+  * Move kernel features to modules loaded at boot
 * 0.3
   * Buildroot 2019.02
   * Linux 2.6.37